Back to Wyoming

 Plain English Breakdown

-The bill did not pass in the session and has no current effect.
+The bill did not pass and has no effective date as it is no longer active.

 Land, Water and Fiscal Integrity Act

-The bill sets rules for leasing state lands to industrial projects and requires public hearings if county commissioners request them.
+The bill sets rules for leasing state lands to industrial projects that cost more than $15 million or cover over 320 acres, requiring public hearings if county commissioners request them.

 What This Bill Does

-• Defines 'utility scale industrial project' on state lands as having a capital cost of at least $15 million or covering at least 320 acres, excluding coal, oil, gas, and mineral production.
+• Defines 'utility scale industrial project' as an industrial project on state lands with a total capital cost of at least $15 million or covering at least 320 acres, excluding coal, oil, gas, and mineral production.

-• Requires the board of land commissioners to hold public hearings in counties where utility scale industrial projects are proposed if requested by county commissioners.
+• Requires the board of land commissioners to hold a public hearing in the county where the land is located if county commissioners request one before leasing state lands for utility scale industrial projects.

 Who It Names or Affects

-• County commissioners who can request public hearings for proposed state land leases.
+• County commissioners who can request public hearings for leasing state lands.

-• The board of land commissioners responsible for leasing state lands.
+• The board of land commissioners responsible for approving leases and conducting impact analyses.

 • Companies seeking to lease state lands for large-scale industrial projects.